 Infection with the human immunodeficiency virus (HIV) leads to a complex disease pattern that ultimately results in chronic immunodeficiency.
 HIV can be transmitted sexually, parenterally, or vertically (e.g., peripartum from mother to child).
 Infection is most common in the young adult population between 20 and 30 years of age.
 The virus infects macrophages and other CD4+ cells, leading to the destruction of CD4 T cells, which are one of the key mechanisms of cellular immune defense.
 The three major stages of HIV infection are acute infection, clinical latency, and acquired immunodeficiency syndrome (AIDS).
 Detailed classifications of clinical staging have been established by the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).
 During the acute infection stage, the virus reproduces rapidly in the body, which can lead to the onset of acute, nonspecific (e.g., flu-like) symptoms, also known as acute retroviral syndrome (ARS), within 2–4 weeks.
 However, approximately half of all infected individuals remain asymptomatic.
 Once the acute infection stage subsides, the clinical latency stage begins.
 As with the acute infection stage, many individuals remain asymptomatic during this period while others develop non-AIDS-defining conditions (e.g., oral hairy leukoplakia).
 The last stage, AIDS, is characterized by AIDS-defining conditions, such as Kaposi sarcoma, and/or a CD4 count < 200 cells/mm3.

 HIV infection can be reliably detected using antigen/antibody-based tests.
 In patients with confirmed infection, treatment with a combination of antiretroviral medications (ART) is started as soon as possible.
 The effectiveness of the treatment is monitored via regular checks of CD4 count and viral load.
-Patients in the advanced stages of HIV infection may additionally require treatment of and prophylaxis for opportunistic infections.
+Patients in the advanced stages of HIV infection may additionally require treatment of HIV-associated conditions and prophylaxis for opportunistic infections.
 Significant advances in treatment mean that the average life expectancy of HIV patients receiving ART is approaching that of the general population.
 Partners of HIV-positive people and individuals at high risk of HIV infection can reduce the risk of contracting the infection by taking ART prior to exposure (preexposure prophylaxis) or following exposure (postexposure prophylaxis) to the virus.